rocdrigocls/cvp-utils/README.md

 Inside the install directory there are the required files to run the script:

-Executable jar.
-CvpZipActivityLogs-0.0.1.jar (if you wish you can build it by importing the source code)
+-Executable jar: CvpZipActivityLogs-0.0.1.jar (if you wish you can build it by importing the source code)

-Library folder.
-Folder with the log4j jar needed to run
+-Library folder: Folder with the log4j jar needed to run

-Configuration file.
-File with parameters needed to locate the CVP applications folder
+-Configuration file: File with parameters needed to locate the CVP applications folder

 To run the script (Open cmd console from inside install folder):